AmitaiBiton/Augmented-reality-pipe-finder/README.md

 ![alt text](https://github.com/AmitaiBiton/Augmented-reality-pipe-finder/blob/master/Images/2D_to_3D.png)

-### localization step - is abuot to Match the two different scans by rotating in three dimensions:
+### localization step - is about to Match the two different scans by rotating in three dimensions:
 In order for us to perform the round it is necessary to identify 4 points
 in real space in the two different scans, from these four points
 we can build a matrix for each scan when there is one missing matrix that expresses the transition between the matrix from the first scan and the second scan.